gradle/gradle/design-docs/managed-component-model.md

 ## Story: A `LanguageSourceSet` of any registered type can be created in any `FunctionalSourceSet` instance

 - All registered `LanguageSourceSet` types are available to be added.
-- TBD: Need some convention for source directory locations.
+- Need some convention for source directory locations.
 Possibly add a `baseDir` property to `FunctionalSourceSet` and default source directories to `$baseDir/$sourceSet.name`
 - Out-of-scope: Instances are visible in top level `sources` container.

 ### Implementation